vmware-archive/Workshop/Lab05/README.md

   * Hook up the `IFortuneService` to the `FortunesController`
   * Add the `IFortuneService` to the ASP.NET Core service container.
   * Use the `Options` framework to configure the `FortuneServiceClient` so that it can communicate with the `Fortune Service`
 * Use Environments to have separate configurations for `Development` and `Production`.

->When your done with this lab the Fortune Teller UI should be able to retrieve random fortunes from the Fortune Service.
+>When you're done with this lab, the Fortune Teller UI should be able to retrieve random fortunes from the Fortune Service.

-> For some background information on ASP.NET Core programming, have a look at the ASP.NET Core [documentation](https://docs.microsoft.com/en-us/aspnet/core).
+> For some background information on ASP.NET Core programming, have a look at the [ASP.NET Core documentation](https://docs.microsoft.com/en-us/aspnet/core).

 ## Review Fortune Teller Code

-1. Start Visual Studio and/or Visual Studio Code and open the solution in the directory `Workshop/Start`.
+1. Start Visual Studio or Visual Studio Code and open the solution in the directory `Workshop/Start`.
 1. Familiarize yourself with the `Fortune-Teller-Service` project and its code.
 1. Familiarize yourself with the `Fortune-Teller-UI` project and its code.